40 Years After The Vietnam War, Some Refugees Face Deportation Under Trump

 Vu wasn't alone.
 Thousands of war babies were born into similar situations, facing isolation and derision.
 Many, like Vu, took advantage of a program that allowed Amerasians to get residency in the U.S.

-Now, in Boston, he has a steady job, a long-time partner and two U.S. citizen children.
+Now, in Boston, he has a steady job, a longtime partner and two U.S. citizen children.
 He doesn't want to return to Vietnam, but he might not have a choice.

 "I think about it often and I don't want to be deported," he says, wiping tears from his face.
 "I wouldn't be able to see my children.
 I would lose everything.
 I would miss most being around my kids."